thomhines/interactive-media-ii/Day 16.md

 1. **Finish Designs**

 	Finish the designs for *all* of your pages.
 Don't start coding your site until you've collected all of your content and designed every detail.
 Yes, you may change your mind later in the process, but the more you decide in Photoshop/Illustrator, the easier it will be to make your site work the first time.
+Similarly, if you don't have your layout or interactions nailed down yet, you might consider doing another round of wireframes, too!
+Whatever you do, post it to the blog and beef up your process grade.

 2. **Annotated Comps**